A Short Bio:

 In the context of this aesthetic, I have two primary influences: Lynne Cohen [link], who I studied under at the School of the Art Institute of Chicago and Robert Adams, formerly of Colorado Springs.
 Lynne, at the time, was well know for her austere examinations of institutional and corporate spaces.
 Robert Adams [link], taught at Colorado College when I was a child growing up in Colorado Springs.
-His book, The New West, is made up of photographs from this period and perfectly captures that region's rapid suburbanization.
+His book, The New West, is made up of photographs from this period and perfectly capture that region's rapid suburbanization.

 My formal art training was at The School of the Art Institute of Chicago ('93).
 Informally, I've been making art since my teen-aged years, a few decades ago.

 I grew up in Colorado, moving there with my family as a child from Wareham, Massachusetts, by way of Danbury, Connecticut.

 I now live in Evanston, Illinois with my wife, DePaul University lecturer, Salli Berg Seeley, and our three children, one of whom has begun his own journey into adulthood at Bowling Green State University.